ca4ti/FrugalVox/README.md

 The second obvious choice would be [Pico TTS](https://github.com/naggety/picotts) which is (or was) used as a built-in offline TTS engine in Android.
 It supports more European languages (besides two variants of English, there also are Spanish, German, French and Italian) but has a single voice per language and absolutely no parameters to configure.
 Also, it requires autotools to build but the process looks straightforward: `./autogen.sh && ./configure && make && sudo make install`.
 After this, we're interested in the `pico2wave` command.
 Please note that its current version has some bug retrieving the text from the command line, so we use an "echo to the pipe" approach.
 For your convenience, this engine also comes pre-installed in the FrugalVox Docker image.

 The third (not so obvious) choice **might** be [Mimic 1](https://github.com/MycroftAI/mimic1) which is basically Flite on steroids.
 That's why, unlike Mimic 2 and 3, it still is pretty lightweight and suitable for our IVR purposes.
 It supports all the `.flitevox` voice files as well as the `.htsvoice` format.
 However, there is a "small" issue: currently, Mimic 1 still only supports sideloading `.flitevox` and not `.htsvoice` files by specifying the arbitrary path into the `-voice` option, all HTS voices must be either compiled in or put into the `$prefix/share/mimic/voices` (where `$prefix` usually is `/usr` or `/usr/local`) or the current working directory, and then referenced in the `-voice` option without the `.htsvoice` suffix.
 For me, this inconsistency kinda rules Mimic 1 out of the recommended options.
-The [Mycroft 4.0](https://github.com/MycroftAI/mimic1/blob/development/voices/mycroft_voice_4.0.flitevox) voice though, which is shipped in the same Mimic 1 repo, still can be used with the vanilla Flite with no issues.

 Another approach to the same problem would be to build the HTS Engine API and then a version of Flite 2.0 with its support, both sources taken from [this project page](https://hts-engine.sourceforge.net/).
 The build process is not so straightforward but you should be left with a `flite_hts_engine` binary with a set of command line options totally different from the usual Flite or Mimic 1.
 If you understand how FrugalVox is configured to use Pico TTS, then you'll have no issues configuring it for `flite_hts_engine`.
 The voice output quality is debatable compared to the usual `.flitevox` packages, so I wouldn't include this into my recommended list either.

 Alas, that looks like it.
 The great triad of lightweight and FOSS TTS engines consists of eSpeakNG, Flite with variations and Pico TTS.
 All other engines, not counting the online APIs, are too heavy to fit into the scenario.
 Of course, nothing prevents you from integrating them as well if you have enough resources.
 In that case, I'd recommend [Mimic 3](https://github.com/MycroftAI/mimic3) but that definitely is out of this FAQ's scope.

+Note that for both Flite and Mimic 1 the output voice must support a sample rate that is divisible by 8000 Hz in order to sound correctly.
+Since version 0.0.2, FrugalVox uses an internal resampler that has this limitation.
+A way to mitigate this in the future versions is being investigated.

 To recap, here are all the example TTS configurations for all the reviewed engines: